 Entertainment: C$210

-The City with the Highest Cost of Living
+The City with the Highest Cost of Living in Quebec

 Montreal – The third cheapest city in Canada with a 94 percent cost of living cheaper than cities in North America.
 It has a 24 percent cost of living higher than the national average.

-The City with the Lowest Cost of Living
+The City with the Lowest Cost of Living in Quebec

 Sherbrook – This is a city in the southern part of Quebec, noted for its natural attraction and heritage sights.
 It has a 13 percent cost of living less than the national average.
 The cost of living in Sherbrook is 13 percent cheaper than in Montreal.

-Saskatchewan (Regina)
+Saskatchewan

 Saskatchewan is a prairie province in Western Canada.
-The city is known for its beautiful architecture and beautiful stone of its Usask campus.
+The city is known for its architecture and the beautiful stone of its Usask campus.
 Did you know that Saskatchewan is home to over 100,000 lakes?

 One of the most unique lakes in the world is located in Saskatchewan.
-It’s called the Manitou Lake located southeast of Saskatoon.
+It’s called Manitou Lake located southeast of Saskatoon.
 Saskatchewan has a 4 percent cost of living higher than the national average.

 Average Cost of Living in Saskatchewan

-Rent: C$1026/month
+Rent: C$1507/month

-Groceries: C$115.5
+Groceries: C$498

 Public Transport: C$86/month